|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 1: Arrive in Casablanca

-Arrive at Mohammed V Airport in Casablanca, where you are met and transferred to our hotel in the city.
+Arrive at Mohammed V Airport in Casablanca, where you are met and transferred to our hotel.
 Our tour leader will greet you at a welcome meeting before our group dinner.
 Overnight in Casablanca.

-Day 3: King's Stables and Roman Ruins of Volubilis
+Day 3: Roman Ruins of Volubilis and Meknes

 Our day begins with a morning trip across the Middle Atlas Mountains and the beautiful cedar trees that cover their slopes.
 In the afternoon, we reach the Ziz Valley with its magnificent gorges.